VirajS00/carousel-vanilla-js/readme.md

 That is it, now you can use the corosel.

-If you want to make a change, feel free to make a pull request ↪️.
+If you want to make a change, feel free to make a pull request ↪️ or fork ⑂.